apostrophecms/docs/docs/guide/core-widgets.md

-If you choose to enable the `image` toolbar option, which allows images to appear inline in text, you will usually want to also add it to the `insert` option so that the user can easily insert a brand new image without selecting tet first.
+If you choose to enable the `image` toolbar option, which allows images to appear inline in text, you will usually want to also add it to the `insert` option so that the user can easily insert a brand new image without selecting text first.

-In addition, you will likely want to configure the `imageStyles` option to the `@apostrophecms/rich-text-widget` module in order to specify CSS classes the user is allowed to select for the image:
+In addition, you will likely want to configure the `imageStyles` option of the `@apostrophecms/rich-text-widget` module, in order to specify CSS classes the user is allowed to select for the image:

 <AposCodeBlock>